ktkk/arch-setup/installing_arch.md

 ::1		localhost
 127.0.1.1	[hostname].localdomain [hostname]
 ```
+If you're not sure how to write in vim:
+1. Press `i`.
+2. Type your text.
+3. Refer to previous steps to save and close.

 Replace 127.0.1.1 with the permanent IP if using a permanent IP.

 Create a root password: